Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 Reducing your attack surface

-With infrastructures ever-growing in complexity and malicious cybercriminals continuing to search for new vulnerabilities within the user and organizational networks, companies must take proactive measures to limit the threat of such attacks.
+With the ever-increasing complexity of infrastructures and the ongoing efforts of malicious cybercriminals to exploit vulnerabilities in user and organizational networks, companies must take proactive measures to mitigate the threat of such attacks.
 These five steps will help organizations do just that:

 1. Streamline the process